GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation: Implementation and Reproducibility Details

 \textbf{Stage 1: Domain-Adaptive SFT.} We fine-tune the base model using the curated instruction dataset (described in Sec. \ref{sec:sft}) to adapt it to geological semantics.
 Specifically, we employ the AdamW optimizer with $\beta_1=0.9$ and $\beta_2=0.95$.
 The training process is conducted with a global batch size of 64 over 3 epochs, incorporating a linear warmup phase of 0.03 epochs.
 We initialize the learning rate at $2\times 10^{-5}$ and apply a cosine decay scheduler reducing it to $2\times 10^{-6}$.
 The maximum sequence length is set to 8192 tokens to accommodate long-context geological reasoning.

-\textbf{Stage 2: MA-GRPO Training.} For the reinforcement learning phase, we employ Module-Aware GRPO to align the agent with process rewards.
+\textbf{Stage 2: MAPO Training.} For the reinforcement learning phase, we employ Module-Aware GRPO to align the agent with process rewards.
 We sample $G=8$ trajectories per input for group-relative advantage estimation and set the KL coefficient $\beta$ to $0.04$ to prevent excessive deviation from the SFT reference model.
+Prompt embeddings are obtained by masked mean pooling the last-layer prompt representations of the frozen reference model, followed by $\ell_2$ normalization.
+We reuse the existing reference-model pass and stop gradients through these embeddings, adding no extra model call.
+We use a single coefficient $\gamma=0.6$ across all modules.
 The learning rate is reduced to $5\times 10^{-6}$ to ensure stable policy updates.
-Furthermore, to encourage exploration and avoid premature convergence, we adopt the asymmetric clipping strategy from DAPO \cite{yu2025dapo} with $\epsilon_{low}=0.1$ and $\epsilon_{high}=0.3$.
-This configuration allows the agent to retain updates that yield significant advantage improvements while strictly bounding those that might degrade stability.